 WHAT ARE KILT PINS MADE OF?

-Many of our kilt pins are made from pewter, while others are made from chrome, chrome plated zinc, sterling silver, or stag horn.
+Many of our kilt pins are made from pewter, while others are made from chrome, natural wood, sterling silver, or foraged stag horn.

 CHOOSING A KILT PIN

 Many of our kilt pins also come in a range of finishes, the most common of which are antique (a classic matt look) and polished (for a shinier chrome look).